Kamaleshz/DevOpsAssignment/DevOps Assignment/Markdown File/DevOps Assignment.md

-6\.
+## 6\.
 What is the primary function of Azure DevOps?

-    **Answer: b.
-Facilitating software development and delivery**
+## ***Answer: B. Facilitating software development and delivery***

    Rationale: Azure DevOps, provided by Microsoft, encompasses a suite of DevOps tools and services, primarily oriented toward supporting the complete software development life cycle, which includes planning, coding, building, testing, and delivery.

-7\.
+## 7\.
 Which components are integral to Azure DevOps?

-    **Answer: c.
-Azure Boards and Azure Pipelines**
+## ***Answer: C. Azure Boards and Azure Pipelines***

    Rationale: Azure DevOps comprises multiple components, with Azure Boards for work item tracking and Azure Pipelines for continuous integration and continuous delivery (CI/CD) being two pivotal elements.

-8\.
+## 8\.
 How does Azure DevOps contribute to version control in software development?

-    **Answer: b.
-Monitoring changes in source code and overseeing version management.**
+## ***Answer: B. Monitoring changes in source code and overseeing version management***

    Rationale: Azure DevOps provides version control tools, such as Azure Repos, which are instrumental in tracking source code changes, managing version history, and promoting collaborative development among team members.

-9\.
+## 9\.
 What is the primary role of the root user in Linux?

-    **Answer: c.
-Carrying out administrative tasks with superuser privileges**
+## ***Answer: C. Carrying out administrative tasks with superuser privileges***

    Rationale: The root user in Linux is vested with superuser privileges and is entrusted with responsibilities pertaining to administrative tasks, system management, and system-wide alterations.

-10\.
+## 10\.
 In the realm of Azure DevOps, which component is utilized for defining, constructing, testing, and deploying applications?

-    **Answer: c.
-Azure Pipelines**
+## ***Answer: C. Azure Pipelines***

    Rationale: In the context of Azure DevOps, Azure Pipelines takes on a central role, being employed to define, construct, test, and deploy applications within a continuous integration and continuous delivery (CI/CD) pipeline, rendering it an indispensable component for software development and deployment in Azure DevOps.
 ## **DevOps Labs**
 Lab 1: File and Directory Management